Paint Calculator

 Formula & Methodology

-• Coverable Area = Wall Area − (Door Area + Window Area)
+• Paintable (Coverable) Area = Total Wall Area − (Door Area + Window Area)

-• Cans Needed = Round up gallons to nearest whole number
+• Cans Needed = Total Gallons rounded up to the nearest whole number

 Practical Examples